 Special Collections is open to the academic and student community at Queen’s as well as outside researchers.
 An appointment is not necessary to use the Henry/Hibernica collection.
 Advance notice is necessary if manuscript, archive or early printed materials are to be consulted.
 It may be useful to contact the Special Collections & Archives Enquiry Desk in advance if you require assistance.

-Visitors should register at the Library Reception and a further registration will be required at Special Collections & Archives.
+Visitors should report to the Library Reception and a further registration will be required at Special Collections & Archives.
 Please note that you will need photographic ID and evidence of your address (if this is not incorporated in the photographic ID).

 How to use Special Collections